SNAP Latest Updates

 • Candidates with work experience may get additional weightage in some institutes during the selection process.

-Here are some points to remember for SNAP 2025:
+Here are some points to remember for SNAP exam 2026:

 • Candidates from any educational background (Arts, Science, Commerce, Engineering, etc.) can apply for SNAP.